appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Filter

+When **Allow Filtering** is turned on, the table header has a "Filters" button, which can be used to find records where specific fields meet a given condition.
+For example, in an employee management dashboard, you might want to filter the table to show only records where the person's `Team Leader` is equal to `Alex Smith`.

+Filtering large datasets may degrade performance, so it's recommended to set up [server side filter](#server-side-filter) for your table.
+This strategy helps to only query the data that you need, instead of pulling records that aren't relevant to you.

 ### Server side filter

-Server side filtering uses the same principles as described in [server side searching](#server-side-searching): some term or value is sent to the database or API to be used to filter out unnecessary data from the requested dataset.
+Server side filtering uses the same principles as described in [server side searching](#server-side-searching): some term or value is sent to the database or API to filter out unnecessary data from the requested dataset.
 In this case, you choose a value that records must match in order to be returned in the query's response.

-Server-side filtering requires the use of another widget, such as a [Select widget](/reference/widgets/select/), which you can use to provide users a list of supported filters to choose from.
+Server-side filtering requires using another widget, such as a [Select widget](/reference/widgets/select/), which you can use to provide users with a list of supported filters to choose from.

 1. Drag a select widget to the canvas and add options that you might use to filter your data
 2. Set the table widget's **onOptionChange** event to call your API / query